kalviumcommunity/S74_Lincy_GenAI_Innopilot/README.md

 *“Navigate your idea from spark to success.”*

+---

 ## 📌 Project Overview

-InnoPilot is an AI-powered **innovation co-pilot** designed to help **students, entrepreneurs, and creators** take their ideas from spark to execution.
+InnoPilot is an AI-powered **innovation co-pilot** designed to help **students, early-stage founders, entrepreneurs, and creators** take their ideas from spark to execution.

 The system helps users: